inmo-jang/rain_ros/README.md

-# Haptic Teleoperation in RAIN hub project
+# Haptic Teleoperation in RAIN hub project (Phase 2)

 ---
-## Instruction for Demo of Dec 2019
+## Instruction for Demo

-This branch was used to do the first-year demonstration as in https://youtu.be/lu-0yrl9J5g.
+Currently, this branch is in the middle of integrating CyberGrasp/CyberGlove.
+However, I am trying to keep the existing interfaces as they are for Phase 1 (release/demo_ver1.0).

 For demo, follow the instruction below.

 ### (1) Preparation in ROS